rhinobase/raftyui/apps/docs/app/docs/components/menu/page.md

 nextjs:
   metadata:
     title: Menu
-    description: Displays a menu to the user—such as a set of actions or functions—triggered by a button.
+    description: A list of options that appears when a user interacts with a button.
     twitter:
       title: Menu
       images: